stardog-union/helm-charts/charts/stardog/README.md

 Memory settings are part of both javaArgs and resources within values.yaml.
 The settings must be coordinated.

-Stardog will aggressive use all memory allocated to it via the javaArgs settings of -Xmx and -XX:MaxDirectMemorySize.
+Stardog will aggressively use all memory allocated to it via the javaArgs settings of -Xmx and -XX:MaxDirectMemorySize.
 The total memory used by Stardog is the sum of -Xmx and -XX:MaxDirectMemorySize.